DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/teensy.rst

 |tinkerer| |engineer|

+The Teensy Series by PJRC is a next generation microcontroller.
+It has loads of RAM, a faster clock speed and a host of add-ons.

 It's teensy because it is even smaller than a Nano, but it is even more powerful than a Nano Every.
 This is not an Arduino, it is from a company called PJRC.
 Since it is a different processor, there are a lot of changes in the software that load onto the teensy when you select that as your processor.

 There are several versions 3.2, 3.5, 3.6, 4.0, 4.1. |EX-CS| will run on all these boards.
 The biggest difference is size/number of pins.
 You can also purchase the boards with or without the headers soldered on.